blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Changed features

+* For Signature Scans, the directory exclusion argument is no longer passed by default, thus allowing the examination of directory content for matches.
+Directories can still be excluded from matching by using the '–detect.blackduck.signature.scanner.arguments' property.
+Please see the [Signature Scanner](properties/configuration/signature-scanner.md#signature-scanner-arguments) property documentation for information on how to specify directories for exclusion.
 * Support for Dart is now extended to Dart 3.1.2 and Flutter 3.13.4.
 * When [blackduck_product_name] is busy, [solution_name] will now wait the number of seconds specified by [blackduck_product_name] before attempting to retry scan creation.